dippy2214/Checkers-AI/README.md

 The last change to the project, which actually happened after the hand in date of the project while I was working on it in my own time, was finally finding and fixing that bug in selection.
 At long last, it was finally spotted and solved.

+### 🏁 Reflections And Takeaways
+My number one takeaway from this project was debugging.
+It is *ABSOLUTELY ESSENTIAL* to not allow any parts of complex programs like this to act as a black box where I don't know whats happening.
+That selection bug could have been spotted far earlier if I had created strong debugging tools for myself and looked at exactly what the algorithm was doing.
+Furthermore, I realised this was actually one of my favourite modules up to this point in my course.
+Partly for the freedom it offered me to explore existing interests, and partly because I genuinely enjoyed the problem solving process creating an AI like this offered.
+I actually had a lot more ideas I wish to explore at the time of this write up.
+I am interested in changing my scoring system to be based off how many pieces are remaining on each side as a way to account for how dominant a specific win is, and to add more features in the simulation phase to weight towards good moves (eg rather than always playing a capture, just weight more heavily towards it and keep a chance of not playing it).